CognexKorea/CognexKorea.github.io/_posts/2018-10-30-ViDiCSharpRuntimeDynamicMasking.markdown

 ## Motivation
 In the previous post, I've introduced [Dynamic Masking of Training Version](https://cognexkorea.github.io/deep-learning/2018/04/24/DynamicMasking.html) and I've been curious about how to implement the same thing in Runtime mode.

-As you might excercise with ViDi Advanced Tutorial #4 - `Advanced Tutorial 4 - Dynamical Masking`, there's the better performance of Green Classification Tool with dynamic masking using Red Tool.
+As you might excercise with ViDi Advanced Tutorial #4 - `Advanced Tutorial 4 - Dynamical Masking`, which shows a better performance of Green Classification Tool with dynamic masking using Red Tool.

 Using the Tutorial Workspace I separate two different Runtime Workspaces, one is for without mask and the other with mask and eventaully I wanted to compare the results from my implementation of Runtime dynamic masking and that from ViDi Production mode.

 ------
 ## Toolchain
 #### Classification without Dynamic Masking
-Only Green tool was used to classfy batteries which has background unmasked.
+Only Green tool was used to classfy batteries which have background unmasked.

 <img src="{{ site.baseurl }}/assets/posts/2018-10-30-ViDiCSharpRuntimeDynamicMasking/01.png">